Oh no! So you just hit the delete button on your Android phone and accidentally sent some precious photos or videos to the Trash.

-Besides Google apps, many Android device manufacturers offer software tools for backup and sync purposes.
-For example, Samsung has Kies app, LG has an LG Backup (Sender) app, Sony Xperia also has a backup and restore feature.
-If you have ever synced or backed up your device before the photos got deleted, it’s easy to restore your pictures.
+Besides Google apps, many Android phone manufacturers offer software tools for backup and sync purposes.
+For example, Samsung has the Kies app, LG has the LG Mobile Switch app.
+If you have synced or backed up your device before the photos got deleted, it’s easy to restore your pictures.
 Simply go to your device provider’s website and search for related support articles.

 Don’t have a backup?
 Try method #2 or #3.

-Since Android phones or tablets have internal memory and support extended memory cards, the type of photo recovery tools you need to try depend on where your deleted pictures were saved.
+Since Android phones have internal memory and support extended memory cards, the type of photo recovery software you need will depend on where your deleted pictures were saved.

-If your photos were saved in the internal memory, try Dr.Fone (get PC version here, and Mac version here).
-It's one of the best Android data recovery software.
-We've tested it and it worked great to retrieve many types of data lost or inaccessible from an Android device.
+If your photos were saved in the internal memory, try dr.fone for Android — one of the best Android data recovery software we’ve reviewed and it worked great to retrieve many types of data deleted or lost from an Android device.

-Simply connect your Android phone or tablet to your computer.
-Then get Dr.Fone and install it on your computer.
-And then follow the step by step instructions as shown on the software to continue.
+Simply connect your Android phone to your PC or Mac.
+Then get dr.fone and install it on your computer.
+And then follow the step by step instructions as shown on the software screen to continue.

 Warning: do this only when the above two methods fail to retrieve your files.
-Also, you’ll probably need to spend a lot of time finding a reliable service provider and pay fees that's probably much higher than your expectation.
+Also, you’ll probably need to spend a lot of time finding a reliable service provider and pay fees that are probably much higher than your expectations.

 We highly recommend you contact your device manufacturer’s customer support first, see what advice they would give for your situation.
 Then do your own research and evaluate the best data recovery company to work with.
 Don’t send your device right away to a remote center, unless you know what you’re doing.
-Ideally, you should go for a local one that is close to the area in which you live.
+Ideally, you should go to a local one that is close to your area.

-Unlike Apple iOS which offers a “Recently Deleted” folder to recycle deleted pictures and videos (more on this iPhone photo recovery article), Android doesn't have this feature in its current version.
-When you delete some pictures or videos and can’t find them anywhere on the device, it’s definitely frustrating depending on how valuable these photos mean to you.
+Unlike Apple iOS which offers a “Recently Deleted” folder to recycle deleted pictures and videos (learn more from our iPhone photo recovery article), most Android phones don’t have this feature.
+When you delete some photos or videos and can’t find them anywhere on the device, it’s definitely frustrating depending on how valuable these photos mean to you.

-Fortunately, it’s not impossible to recover Android photos provided that you act quickly and take the right steps.
+Fortunately, it’s often possible to recover Android photos provided that you act quickly and take the right steps.
 Hope you find the above three methods useful.
-Next time, remember to back up all your media files on a regular basis.
+Next time, remember to back up all your photos on a regular basis.